akurtakov/eclipse.platform.swt/README.md

 # About

-SWT is a cross-platform GUI library for JVM based desktop applications.
+fdfSWT is a cross-platform GUI library for JVM based desktop applications.
 The best known SWT-based application is [Eclipse](https://www.eclipse.org).

 ## Getting Started